Sampson Gideon: Politics

 Gideon was ambitious and wished to found a dynasty with vast landed estate interests in England (as the Rothschild family would go on to successfully achieve in the next century).
 However, it was not entirely clear whether Jews could legally own property in England.
-Jews had gradually began to resettle in England during the times of Cromwell, having been barred from the country since the Edict of Expulsion at the close of the 13th century.
+Jews had gradually begun to resettle in England during the times of Cromwell, having been barred from the country since the Edict of Expulsion at the close of the 13th century.
 In the previous century, Gideon's fellow Sephardi, Antonio Fernandez Carvajal, had become the first endenizened Jew.
 However, following the English Reformation, those who did not conform to the Church of England (including English Dissenters and Catholics, as well as Jews) could not hold office, be called to the bar, obtain a naval commission, study for a university degree or vote in elections.
 There were additional commercial restrictions on endenizened Jews and they had to have the approval of the British parliament to own real estate.
 As Sampson Gideon and Joseph Salvador had provided a useful service to the Hanoverian-Whiggish regime against their rivals, they were confident enough to lobby Henry Pelham to introduce the Jewish Naturalisation Act 1753 to Parliament.
 Jews and Dissenters in British America had already achieved naturalisation with the Plantation Act 1740 (this was not extended to Catholics).